bit0000000/mask/README.md

 | 🐍 | Snake | Bursts out of a wall when you cross its row or column |
 | 🌋 | Lava | Rises from below on boss levels and in Arcade mode |

+## Power-ups

-## Power-ups (buy in shop with ◈ coins)
+Buy in the shop with ◈ coins:

 - 🛡 Shield — absorbs one hit
 - ❄ Freeze — hazards stop for 3 seconds
 - 🧲 Magnet — pulls nearby coins toward you for 5 seconds

 ## Masks

-Unlockable skins with bonuses:

 | Mask | Bonus | Cost |
 |------|-------|------|